A personal story journey to business success through Regent College London.

 I was persistent.
 As I researched more, my dream to provide good quality in-home care, became an ideal to work for.

-HND at Regent College
+HND at Regent College London

-In 2017, I decided to work on the first item in the list on my Personal and Professional Development Plan and applied to study HND Business at Regent College Higher Education.
+In 2017, I decided to work on the first item in the list on my Personal and Professional Development Plan and applied to study HND Business at Regent College London.
 I knew that to be successful I would need to improve my knowledge and learn how to manage a business successfully.

 At the end of my first semester, I decided that the moment had come.
 In January 2018, together with my wife Carmen, we registered Us4ALL Ltd with the Companies House.
 A care provider is not allowed to provide services to customers without receiving accreditation and we applied for.